-Network operations (a service provider is responsible for all or part of voice and data network operations and monitoring)
+Network operations (a service provider is responsible for all or part of data network operations and monitoring)

 Web hosting and operations (a service provider hosts, operates, or maintains a corporate website or an e-commerce system)

 Global popularity of outsourcing could be explained by a combination of factors.
-Firstly, the amount of work companies are handling day-to-day increases, so they often come up short with in-house staff and resort to team augmentations.
-Secondly, the widespread of cloud technology is believed to make organizations more willing to give up control of handling their data to third-party companies.
+Firstly, the amount of work companies are handling day-to-day increases, so they often come up short with in-house staff and need team augmentations.
+Secondly, the widespread cloud technologies make organizations more willing to give up control of handling their data to third-party companies.
 Thirdly, it is now easier to invest in public cloud infrastructure as a service (IaaS) and software as a service (SaaS) than to maintain the same in-house infrastructure, and this is what most of the companies do.

 Outsourcing is becoming more and more widespread, and the number of companies that resort to the help of either on- or off-shore outsourcers grows.
-Ukraine has the largest and fastest-growing number of IT professionals in Central and Eastern Europe; its IT engineering work force is expected to double to over 200,000 by 2020.
-Considering the rising popularity of the trend and its global spread, IT executives need to continually evaluate the potential of outsourcing to help meet the tactical and strategic objectives of their companies.
+Ukraine has the largest and fastest-growing number of IT professionals in Central and Eastern Europe; its IT engineering force is expected to double to over 200,000 by 2020.
+Considering the rising popularity of the global trend, IT executives need to continually evaluate the potential of outsourcing to help meet the tactical and strategic objectives of their companies.